khushi-2002/khushi-2002/README.md

 &#8620; Trainee at Microsoft Employee Programme.<br>
 &#8620; Holding Knowledge in Computer Science Subjects like  DBMS, OS and acquinted with Java, C++, MySQL, Neo4j. <br>
 &#8620; Areas of Interest include Database Management Systems, Software Development and Web Developement. <br>
-&#8620; Determinent, Adaptive, hard-Worker, optimist, Couragious with decent and pleasant personality. <br>
+&#8620; Determinent, Adaptive, Hard-Worker, Optimist, Couragious with decent and pleasant personality. <br>
 &#8620; I also love to socalise with people. <br>
 &#8620; How can i forget singing, my hobbie!. <br>